PURA. Purism In Antiquity: Theories Of Language in Greek Atticist Lexica and their Legacy

 Lobeck, C. A. (1823).
 Paralipomena grammaticae graecae.
 Vol. 1.
 Leipzig.

 Matthaios, S. (2013).
 ‘Pollux’ Onomastikon im Kontext der attizistischen Lexikographie.
 Gruppen «anonymer Sprecher» und ihre Stellung in der Sprachgeschichte und Stilistik’.
 Mauduit, C. (ed.), L’Onomasticon de Pollux.
 Aspects culturels, rhétoriques et lexicographiques.
-Lyon, 67–140.
+Paris, 67–140.

 Schwyzer, E.; Debrunner, A. (1950).
 Griechische Grammatik.
 Syntax und syntaktische Stilistik.
 Munich.